Gipphe/dotfiles/README.md

 This dotfiles repo consists of NixOS configurations and nix-darwin configurations for a variety of machines.

+Machines are named according to elements from the periodic table.

 Machine configs are located in [`./machines`](./machines).

 ### argon